-Option Description LDP Strategy Severnside and some development Growth would be distributed development around the County with a particular focus on Main Towns, with some development in Severnside and some development in the most sustainable rural areas to enable provision of affordable housing throughout the County.
+Option Description LDP Strategy Severnsid Growth would be distributed development around the County with a particular focus on Main Towns, with some development in Severnside and some development in the most sustainable rural areas to enable provision of affordable housing throughout the County.
 New residential development would be accompanied by new employment opportunities, where possible.
-Proportionately across the level of growth proportionate to that settlement's size and amenities, affordab Growth, including jobs and affordable housing, would be distributed across the County's most sustainable settlements, with the level of growth proportionate to that settlement's size and amenities, affordable housing need as identified in the LHMA, the capacity for growth and/or the need for development to sustain the community. corridor strategic links to the Cardiff Capital Region and South West England, exis connections, including via the South Wales Main rail line at Severn Tunne Growth would be predominately located in the South of the County in the Severnside area close to the M4/M48, to capitalise on its strategic links to the Cardiff Capital Region and South West England, existing economic opportunities and regional infrastructure connections, including via the South Wales Main rail line at Severn Tunnel Junction.
+Proportionately across the level of growth proportionate to that settlement's size and amenities, afford Growth, including jobs and affordable housing, would be distributed across the County's most sustainable settlements, with the level of growth proportionate to that settlement's size and amenities, affordable housing need as identified in the LHMA, the capacity for growth and/or the need for development to sustain the community.
+3 Focus Growth on the M4 corridor Growth would be predominately located in the South of the County in the Severnside area close to the M4/M48, to capitalise on its strategic links to the Cardiff Capital Region and South West England, existing economic opportunities and regional infrastructure connections, including via the South Wales Main rail line at Severn Tunnel Junction.
 Affordable Housing would be directed to those sustainable areas in the south of the County identified in the LHMA as having the greatest housing.
 4 Focus Growth in the North of the County Growth would be predominantly located in the most sustainable Settlements within the North of the County to capitalise on its strategic links to the Heads of the Valleys and wider Cardiff Capital Region via the A465, and towards Herefordshire via the A449 and A40, along with rail links to Newport, Cardiff and the North via the Welsh Marches line.
 Affordable Housing would be directed to those sustainable areas in the north of the County identified in the LHMA as having the greatest housing.